 Astrology and Death

-There is a special type of astrology reading that to my knowledge only one person does called an After Life Astrology Reading.
-This chart uses a person’s time and date of death to both counsel people grieving the person as well as identify factors leading up to the death and what’s going on in their after life now that they have crossed over.
+There is a special type of astrology reading that to my knowledge only one person does and it is called an After Life Astrology Reading.
+This chart uses a person’s time and date of death to both counsel people grieving the person as well as identify factors leading up to the death and what’s going on in the afterlife now that they have crossed over.